ion99/CaesarsCipher/README.md

 Write a function which takes a ROT13 encoded string as input and returns a decoded string.

 All letters will be uppercase.
 Do not transform any non-alphabetic character (i.e. spaces, punctuation), but do pass them on.

+#

+rot13("SERR CVMMN!") should decode to "FREE PIZZA!"

+rot13("SERR YBIR?") should decode to "FREE LOVE?"

+rot13("GUR DHVPX OEBJA QBT WHZCRQ BIRE GUR YNML SBK.") should decode to "THE QUICK BROWN DOG JUMPED OVER THE LAZY FOX."